idaholab/moose/modules/electromagnetics/doc/content/benchmarks/WaveguideEigenvalue.md

 The examples presented in this section will all use the SLEPc default, which is to calculate the smallest real eigenvalue.

-The physical equation being solved for is a helmholtz-style equation for a scalar potential, given as:
+The physical equation being solved for is a Helmholtz-style equation for a scalar potential, given as:

 !equation id=eigen-helmholtz